KulpinskiPatryk/Snap7_Django_Project/README.md

 # Snap7_Django_Project

-Programs used for simulation of PLC
+Programs used for simulation of PLC:
 Tia portal c17
 Plcsim
 Plcsim advanced